dmelani/sd-api-lora/README.md

 # sd-api-lora

-Simple extension that adds an endpoint for listing installed loras to the api.
+Simple extension for [AUTOMATIC1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that adds an endpoint for listing installed loras to the api.